CoalaWeb/coalaweb-docs/docs/joomla/extensions/sociallinks/fb-app-guide.md

 ## <a name="creation"></a>App Creation

-If you have decided you want to create a Facebook App and use it with the CoalaWeb Social Links extension read on.
+<div class="uk-alert">If you have decided you want to create a Facebook App and use it with the CoalaWeb Social Links extension read on.</div>

 ### <a name="creation-overview"></a>Overview